Limnuz/FamousIcons/README.md

+This is a significantly simplified fork of the original project, developed to facilitate its use and handling.
+(Este é um fork significativamente simplificado do projeto original, desenvolvido com o objetivo de facilitar seu uso e manipulação.)

 # Super Tiny Icons

 Under 1KB each!
 Super Tiny Web Icons are minuscule SVG versions of your favourite logos.
 There are currently 403 icons and the average size is _under_ 522 bytes!